Kama Ruijie: JAC Lanmao M2

 The JAC Lanmao M2 (蓝猫 M2) pure electric logistics panel van sold by JAC Motors is another rebadged electric variant of the Kama Ruijie.
 The JAC Lanmao M2 was launched in 2023 with a completely restyled front end and 41.93kWh batteries supplied by Gotion High-Tech.

-Arra EW-1
+ARRA EW-1

-The Arra EW-1 pure electric logistics panel van sold by Arra is a rebadged electric variant of the Kama Ruijie and shares the styling with the Dongfeng Yufeng EM26.
-Arra is a NEV start up that sells rebadged Chinese electric vehicles in North America.
-ARRA stands for "Advanced, Responsible and Renewable Automobiles", and was originally founded in Michigan, United States.
+The ARRA EW-1 pure electric logistics panel van sold by ARRA is a rebadged electric variant of the Kama Ruijie and shares the styling with the Dongfeng Yufeng EM26.
+The ARRA is a NEV start up that sells rebadged Chinese electric vehicles in North America.
+The ARRA stands for "Advanced, Responsible and Renewable Automobiles", and was originally founded in Michigan, United States.
 The vehicles are assembled in a plant located near Shanghai, China.
 Selling alongside the ARRA 3, the EW-1 is the second product of the brand sold mainly in Mexico from 2023.
 The EW-1 features a maximum power output of 100 Kw and 134 Hp.
 The maximum torque is 220 NM, and the top speed is 80 kilometers per hour.
 The battery is a 41.86 Kwh lithium iron phosphate battery capable of a range of 260 kilometers on a full charge.